wp-plugins/wpsc-support-tickets/readme.txt

  * Seamless integration with open source wpStoreCart ecommerce plugin, including a shared Guest system
  * Admin dashboard widget shows all open tickets
  * Both the admin and frontend provides a WYSIWYG HTML editor for formatting
- * Available in 14 languages
+ * Available in 15 languages
  * i18n ready and compatible (POT file included in the /languages/ directory)
- * 100% free and open source under the LGPL

 **Languages Included**